superstringsoftware/fool3/lambda/doc/HoTT/README.md

     Z0 = \a:U0.
 Expr : a
 ) : Sigma

+The whole "exists" thing becomes tricky, and we actually need a Semigroup instance inside our Monoid instance, don't we?
+So, maybe like:

+Monoid = \a:U0. (
+    exists Semigroup(a),
+    Z0 = \a:U0.
+Expr : a
+) : Sigma

 Add = \a:U0 b:U0. (
     SumTy = \a:U0 b:U0.
 Expr : U0,
     add = \a:U0 b:U0. \x:a y:b .
 Expr : SumTy (a,b)